iljah/hdintegrator/INSTALL.md

 Integrands implemented in C++ require a **C++14 compiler** and can be compiled automatically with **GNU Make** by using the Makefile located in this directory.
-These integrands also require [GSL](https://www.gnu.org/software/gsl/).
-In Fedora it is called gsl-devel while in Ubuntu it is libgsl-dev.
+These integrands also require [GSL](https://www.gnu.org/software/gsl/) and the *program options* part of [boost](http://www.boost.org/) libraries which can be installed in Fedora by installing *gsl-devel* and *boost-devel* and in Ubuntu by installing *libgsl-dev* and *libboost-program-options-dev*.
 Compilation parameters can be customized by invoking `make` with the desired parameter and value separated by `=`: